SamBell2/SamBell2.github.io/src/index.md

 - **Tools**: Git, Raspberry Pi, CAD (Autodesk Inventor & OpenSCAD)

 ### **Soft Skills**
-- Problem Solving
+- Problem Solving - I have come across many challenges across these projects and have solved almost all of them.
-- Communication
+- Curiosity - I have always wanted to know how things work, and I usually find this out by making it (e.g. [QR code generator](programming/qr_code_generator.md))
-- Resilience
+- Resilience - I just refuse to give up, even if a problem takes me years to solve, such as the [Light Fantastic](digital_making/light_fantastic.md)

 ---